rstudio/bslib/revdep/cran.md

 ### New problems
 (This reports the first line of each new failure)

-* PKbioanalysis
+* OmopViewer
-  checking whether package ‘PKbioanalysis’ can be installed ...
-WARNING
+  checking tests ...
+ERROR

 * qrlabelr
   checking whether package ‘qrlabelr’ can be installed ...
 WARNING